• Skip to primary navigation

 Why You'll Love This Recipe

-• Quick and Easy To make and to reheat.
+• Quick and Easy Easy to make and quick to reheat.

 • Grab and Go breakfast For busy mornings or as a quick afternoon snack.